Preshgit/interactive-banner-web-app/README.md

    ```bash
    git push origin feature-name
    ```
-5. Open a pull request on the main repository and I will gladly merge, thank you!.
+5. Open a pull request on the main repository and I will gladly review the PR and merge, thank you!.

 ## License